hafizsiddiqui1211/Ramadan-Coding-Nights-2025/Simple-API/README.md

 - The endpoint `/money_quotews` has a typo in the original code; it should be corrected to `/money_quotes`.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and free to use.